 - Current plasma HIV RNA level;

-- Assessment of the need for prophylaxis against opportunistic infections such as Pneumocystis jirovecii pneumonia and Mycobacterium avium complex (see Adult and Adolescent Opportunistic Infections Guidelines);
+- Assessment of the need for prophylaxis against opportunistic infections, such as Pneumocystis jirovecii pneumonia and Mycobacterium avium complex (see the Adult and Adolescent Opportunistic Infections Guidelines);

 - Screening for hepatitis A virus (HAV), hepatitis C virus, and tuberculosis in addition to standard screening for hepatitis B virus (HBV) infection;

-- Screening for and treatment of sexually transmitted infections such as syphilis, Chlamydia trachomatis and Neisseria gonorrhea and trichomonas;1,2
+- Screening for and treatment of sexually transmitted infections (STIs), such as syphilis, Chlamydia trachomatis, and Neisseria gonorrhea;1-3

 - Complete blood cell count and renal and liver function testing;